EcuadorOfficial Name: Republic of Ecuador

 Telephone: +(593)(4) 371-7000

 Fax: +(593)(4) 371-7045

 See the Department of State’s Fact Sheet on Ecuador for information on U.S. – Ecuador relations.

 Entry, Exit & Visa Requirements

-If you are planning a visit longer than 90 days, you must obtain a visa in advance of your arrival.
-Visit the website for the Embassy of Ecuador in the United States for the most current visa information.
-If you stay in Ecuador beyond the terms of your visa, you may be deported or barred from re-entering Ecuador in the future.
+- If you are planning a visit longer than 90 days, you must obtain a visa in advance.
+Visit the Embassy of Ecuador website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ecuador.